Gathering Financial Data Article by Quantinsti

 Using a package in the Python interpreter

-To use the numpy (or other) package within Python, you must first import it after it is installed.
+To use the numpy (or other) package within Python, you must import it after it is installed.
 Anaconda automatically installs many packages (like numpy, but we'll use it as an example anyhow).
 To know which packages are already available (versus those that need to be installed), type in the interpreter:

 If the module is not listed, most often you will want to search for it within Anaconda Navigator and install it from there.
 Otherwise, you may need to use pip (see below).
 Once you verify the package is installed, use the import command.
 There are several options available with the import function.
 To know more about them, within the python interpreter, type: